linode/linodego/README.md

 Response caching can be globally disabled or enabled for a client using the `client.UseCache(...)` method.

-If the currently stored cache is out of date, it can be cleared using the `client.InvalidateCache()` method.
+The global cache can be cleared and refreshed using the `client.InvalidateCache()` method.

 ### Writes